 Blocking opioid receptors stops the brain from sending signals that cause withdrawal symptoms and cravings for opioids.

 If drugs like heroin or prescription pain pills are used, the opioid receptors are blocked, so these drugs will not give off the “high” either.

 Suboxone contains 80% buprenorphine and 20% naloxone.

-If sold illegally (using names like Buse, Sobos, Strips, Oranges, Big Whites, Small Whites, Stops, Sub or Subs), then anything could be mixed in or made to look like Suboxone.
+When buying illegal drugs, anything could be mixed in or made to look like Suboxone.
 Always get Suboxone from a medical professional to be sure of the ingredients.

 Suboxone can’t be taken right after drug use because it can make withdrawal symptoms worse, but can be continued for months or years as needed.

 - Suboxone is started after early withdrawal symptoms already set in, usually between 12-48 hours.

 - Dosages on day one and two are fairly standardized when withdrawal symptoms are worst.
 You should be monitored by a medical professional when you first start Suboxone to be safe.

 - Day 3 and onward the dosage is adjusted to a level that keeps the patient in treatment.
 Suboxone can be taken for months or years.